Planning Health Insurance For The Elderly – Simplified!

 The elderly under this scheme will be able to receive subsidies on prescription drug fees.
 However, as of 2010, this fee is capped at $2,830 per annum, which might not be enough for medication for critical illnesses.

-Long Term Health Insurance Plans
+Long-Term Health Insurance Plans

 At this point, you may be wondering: If I’m looking for health insurance for the elderly, isn’t Medicare enough?
 The answer is this: No.

 You must remember that Medicare does not cover long-term healthcare.
-If you are hospitalized, above 100 days, Medicare will not payout for your medical claims.
+If you are hospitalized, above 100 days, Medicare will not pay out for your medical claims.
 As such, it is important to purchase long-term health insurance for the elderly – it is grim, but there is a high chance that seniors will be hospitalized for long periods of time.

 Planning health insurance for the elderly is quite a hassle – aside from public health insurances, you will have to review your own health insurance, and even plan for unseen illnesses in the future.
-However, with these options laid out in front of you, the process will definitely be simplified; you’ll have a better idea of how to insure yourself in your sunset years.
+However, with these options laid out in front of you, the process will definitely be simplified; you’ll have a better idea of how to insure yourself in your later years.